Home - About AR - Exams - Clubs - Posters

 The pools are on the sidebar at: ncvec.org

 The regulations are part of the US "Code of Federal Regulations".
 Title 47 covers the FCC, and Part 97 Amateur Radio.
-These rules are "administrative law", which can be amended by the FCC without legislation.
+These rules are "administrative law", which can be amended by the FCC without legislation from Congress.

-The official PDF version is on GPO site is here.
+The official PDF version is on the Government Publishing Office site here.
 They are also on the NCVEC, ARRL, and W5YI sites, and can be purchased in printed form.

 The official standard is available for free download from this page on the ITU website.